CRTechGroup/gruntwork-uninstaller/README.md

 # gruntwork-uninstaller
-Shell Script to uninstall gruntwork
+A quick shell Script to uninstall Gruntwork/Munki by Mac-MSP.